jbertman-hc/phoenix-azure/Phoenix-FHIR-API/readme-ai.md

 - **Validators**: Ensure FHIR compliance
   - `FhirResourceValidator`: Validates resources against FHIR specifications

-### 2. Phoenix-AzureAPI
+### 2. FHIR-Visualizer (Main Client)

-An ASP.NET Core API that serves as the backend for the Phoenix-Azure application, connecting to the remote Azure API.
+A modern, flexible web-based client application specifically designed to visualize and interact with FHIR resources.

 **Key Features:**
-- Acts as a proxy to the Azure API at `apiserviceswin20250318.azurewebsites.net/api`
-- Implements multiple strategies to retrieve patient data
-- Handles authentication and authorization
+- Displays multiple FHIR resource types in a user-friendly interface
+- Provides both formatted human-readable and raw JSON views of resources
+- Validates resources against FHIR standards
-- Manages data access and transformation
+- Explores server metadata and capability statements
+- Configurable to connect to different FHIR servers

 **Implementation Details:**
-- Uses a multi-endpoint approach to retrieve patient data:
-  1. First tries the PatientIndex endpoint to get patient IDs
-  2. Fetches demographics for each patient ID
-  3. Falls back to addendum records if needed

-### 3. Phoenix-AzureClient

-A web-based client application that provides a user interface for interacting with the Phoenix-FHIR-API.

-**Key Features:**
-- Displays patient information in a user-friendly interface
-- Provides FHIR resource exploration capabilities
-- Offers validation functionality for FHIR resources
-- Supports searching and filtering of patient data

-**Implementation Details:**
 - Built with HTML, CSS, and JavaScript
+- Responsive design that works on desktop and mobile devices
+- No dependencies on server-side rendering
-- Communicates with the Phoenix-FHIR-API to retrieve and display data
+- Communicates directly with the Phoenix-FHIR-API
-- Includes a FHIR Explorer interface for viewing and validating FHIR resources

-### 4. DataAccess
+### 3. DataAccess

 A data access layer that provides repository implementations for connecting to various data sources.